 Organizations have been collecting data for years, but never before has there been such urgency to have it immediately available.
 The business need is pressing—decision makers need up-to-the-minute situational awareness in a volatile global economy.

-Columns - Notes on NoSQL
+Columns - Big Data Notes

 One feature of the big data revolution is the acknowledgement that a single database management system architecture cannot meet all needs.
 However, the Lambda Architecture provides a useful pattern for combining multiple big data technologies to achieve multiple enterprise objectives.
 First proposed by Nathan Marz, it attempts to provide a combination of technologies that together can provide the characteristics of a web-scale system that can satisfy requirements for availability, maintainability, and fault-tolerance.

 It is fair to say that relational theory is the only solid framework for establishing a rational expression of data that falls anywhere inside the boundaries of formal logic.
 As people continue to laud the "death of relational" by coming up with one or other "new" physical implementations of coding or data engines, from object-oriented, XML, columnar, or anything else one might name, the primary short-coming is that these are physical implementations that avoid having any formalized logic underpinning them.